 You should, by now, have realised that here at 2Pint we quite like the efficiency that the Microsoft Peer-to-Peer ecosystem brings to ConfigMgr Land.
-So it’s always nice when you find that the ConfigMgr team have added EVEN MORE P2P GOODNESS in the latest Technical Preview (which is 1710 at the time of writing btw)
+So it’s always nice when you find that the ConfigMgr team have added EVEN MORE P2P GOODNESS in the latest Current Branch release (which is 1802 at the time of writing btw)

-ConfigMgr and BranchCache do a great job of making content from Distribution Points traverse the network efficiently using P2P, but we always thought that it’d be nice if ConfigMgr could also apply that to traffic from the Management Point (MP) such as Policy, Configuration Item (CI) digests, and the whizzy new ‘Real-time Scripting’ feature.
-We’ve been swapping email with the ConfigMgr devs on this for a while now, and today I was pleasantly surprised to find that they had cracked it!
+ConfigMgr and BranchCache do a great job of making content from Distribution Points traverse the network efficiently using P2P, but we always thought that it’d be nice if ConfigMgr could also apply that to traffic from the Management Point (MP) such as Policy body download, Configuration Item (CI) digests, and the whizzy new ‘Run Script’ feature.
+We’ve been swapping email with the ConfigMgr devs on this for a while now, and this is now in the production release after being tested in a couple of Tech Preview releases!
 I cleared the BranchCache cache first (using netsh br flush), and then performed a Policy sync, and Bingo!
 A whopping 32k of content popped into the BranchCache cache (confirmed by running netsh br show status all).
 You can also check this using the BITS event log – check Event ID 4 and the bytesTransferredFromPeer field.

-Although 32k doesn’t sound like a lot – multiply that by the number of clients that you have, add in some CI’s and scripts, and it can soon add up to a massive saving on your network.
-Happy Days!
-All you have to do is enable BranchCache on your Management Point for the magic to start (well, see the undocumented tweak below also), and to do that you can simply run the following PowerShell command:
+Although 32k doesn’t sound like a lot – multiply that by the number of clients that you have, add in some CI’s and scripts, and it can soon add up to a massive saving on your network – especially for Policy Downloads for Task Sequences that reference a TON of content – these policy downloads can be quite large.
+Anyway – Happy Days!
+All you have to do is enable BranchCache on your Management Point (if it’s not already enabled) for the magic to start (well, see the undocumented tweak below also), and to do that you can simply run the following PowerShell command: